 - Part-time worker: a person who usually works fewer than 35 hours per week (at all jobs combined).

-The close relationship between employment and overall economic conditions was clear during the recent recession when unemployment rates increased and the percentage of those working part-time for economic reasons increased.
+The close relationship between employment and overall economic conditions was clear during the last recession when unemployment rates increased and the percentage of those working part time for economic reasons increased.
 As hours were cut back and employees laid off, more people turned to part-time employment.

 Characteristics of Part-Time Workers

 Although both men and women are more likely to be employed full time rather than part time, a majority of those working part time are women.
-In 2016, nearly two-thirds (63.9%) of U.S. part-time workers were women, and around one-third (36.1%) were men.
-Just under half of part-time workers are married with a spouse present (44%).
-About 40 percent of part-time workers have never been married, and around 16 percent are widowed, divorced or separated.
-Oregon data by gender for 2016 show nearly the same percentages as the U.S.; approximately two-thirds of Oregon’s part-time workers are women, and around one-third are men.
+In 2017, nearly two-thirds (64.1%) of U.S. part-time workers were women, and around one-third (35.9%) were men.
+Less than half of part-time workers are married with a spouse present (44.6%).
+About 41 percent of part-time workers have never been married, and around 15 percent are widowed, divorced, or separated.
+Oregon data by gender for 2017 show nearly the same percentages as the U.S.; approximately two-thirds of Oregon’s part-time workers are women, and around one-third are men.

 Trends in Part-Time Employment

-In 2016, the highest concentration of part-time employment in the U.S. was in service occupations, with 38 percent of total employment in these occupations being part time.
+In 2017, the highest concentration of part-time employment in the U.S. was in service occupations, with 37 percent of total employment in these occupations being part time.
 Included in this group are occupations such as fast food and counter workers, and waiters and waitresses.
 Other occupations with high concentrations of part-time workers are sales and office occupations (28% of employment in this occupation).
 Included in sales and related occupations are jobs such as retail sales workers.
-Nearly 16 percent of natural resources and construction occupations are part time, the lowest rate of the major occupation groups.
+About 15 percent of natural resources and construction occupations are part time, the lowest rate of the major occupation groups.

-In 2015, Oregon’s highest concentration of part-time employment was in food preparation and serving related occupations (54%); healthcare support (53%); personal care and service (47%); building and grounds cleaning and maintenance occupations (37%); and arts, design, entertainment, sports, and media occupations (33%).
-Specific occupations reported as being all part time included occupational therapy assistants and aides; ushers, lobby attendants, and ticket takers; agricultural inspectors; plasterers and stucco masons; counter attendants at cafeterias, food concessions, and coffee shops; and entertainers and performers, sports, and related workers.
+From 2012 to 2016, Oregon’s highest concentration of part-time employment was in food preparation and serving related occupations (56%); personal care and service (47%); and building and grounds cleaning and maintenance occupations (43%).
+Specific occupations reported as being nearly all part-time included restaurant hosts and hostesses; entertainment attendants; massage therapists; musicians; and lifeguards.

-Occupations with the smallest part-time worker presence included installation, maintenance, and repair occupations (6%); architecture and engineering (10%); management (10%); life, physical, and social science occupations (10%); and production occupations (11%).
+Occupations with the smallest part-time worker presence included architecture and engineering (7%); installation, maintenance, and repair (9%); computer and math occupations (10%); business and financial operations (12%); and production occupations (12%).

 Interestingly, Oregon’s largest occupational groups reported varying percentages of part-time workers.
-Office and administrative support occupations, the state’s largest occupational group, employed nearly 246,000 workers of which almost 67,000 worked part-time (13%).
-Management occupations, the second largest Oregon group, employed 203,000 but only 10 percent worked part-time.
-Food preparation and serving related workers, another large occupational group often associated with Oregon’s seasonal leisure and hospitality industry, reported over half of its 117,400 workers were employed part-time.
+Business and financial operations occupations employed nearly 274,000 workers, of which almost 32,600 worked part time (12%).
+Office and administrative support employed 239,000, and in those occupations 28 percent worked part time.
+Food preparation and serving related workers, another large occupational group often associated with Oregon’s seasonal leisure and hospitality industry, reported over half of its 118,155 workers were employed part time.

 Part-time employment offers a wide range of opportunities; the reasons vary by individual circumstances as well as economic conditions.
-Approximately 18 percent of workers in the nation were employed part-time in 2016, compared with 21 percent of Oregonians.
-Nationally and statewide, younger and older workers are more likely to work part-time as are women.
-The percentage of those working part-time for economic reasons rose and fell in tandem with the changes in the unemployment rate during the recent recession.
-Occupations tending to have a large percentage of part-time employment included retail sales, cashiers, waiters and waitresses, chefs and cook, food preparation workers and the like – those often associated with leisure and seasonal business activities.
-Whether part-time employment is voluntary or involuntary the range of occupations provides opportunities for many Oregonians.
+Approximately 18 percent of workers in the nation were employed part time in 2017, compared with 21 percent of Oregonians.
+Nationally and statewide, younger and older workers are more likely to work part time as are women.
+The percentage of those working part time for economic reasons rose and fell in tandem with the changes in the unemployment rate over the last 10 years.
+Occupations tending to have a large percentage of part-time employment included retail sales, cashiers, waiters and waitresses, chefs and cooks, food preparation workers and the like – those often associated with leisure and seasonal business activities.
+Whether part-time employment is voluntary or involuntary, the range of occupations provides opportunities for many Oregonians.